Wells Fargo History Museum

 The Wells Fargo History Museum was a franchise of museums operated by Wells Fargo with its main and last museum located in its corporate headquarters in San Francisco, California.
 They featured exhibits about the company's history.
 Some of the museums' displays include original stagecoaches, photographs, gold nuggets and mining artifacts, the Pony Express, telegraphs and historic bank artifacts.
 The museum was initially known as the Wells Fargo History Room when it opened in 1927 in San Francisco.
 In 1935 a museum was opened for public tours.
-The museum, which occupied two stories of the company's longtime headquarters, had been operating for nearly 60 years that that current location.
+The museum, which occupied two stories of the company's longtime headquarters, had been operating for nearly 60 years at that current location.

 Until 2020, when eleven of the museums were closed by Wells Fargo, it was a group of twelve museums operated in multiple cities in the United States.
 The last museum at its main headquarters in San Francisco was closed February 28, 2025.